Lyles leads U.S. sweep; Jackson tops Jamaica 1-2 in 200 - WHIZ News

 But Lyles would be the first to concede that his biggest competition over the past few years has been himself.
 Once, he was seen as track’s solution to its Bolt problem — namely, who to turn to capture eyeballs after the sport’s most outsized personality retired.

+“The mental health I had in that moment is what makes this moment also great,” Lyles said.
+“Because it shows that you can come through a dark storm and come out of it better.”

-But this week, the crowds were back and the trip to Oregon was easy.
+This week, the crowds were back, and the trip to Oregon was easy.
 Lyles said he felt more “me” than he had in a while.

 Then, he came out and ran like it.

-Though the time says it best, the race he ran was a beauty.
+Though the time says it best, the race he ran was, indeed, a beauty.

-Arms pumping, machine-like, he hugged the inside line of Lane 6 as he rounded the curve.
-It was pretty much over after that.
-When he hit the straightaway, two body lengths separated him and Bednarek in Lane 5.
-Lyles won the race by three full footsteps.
+Arms pumping, machine-like, his 5-foot-11 frame — two inches shorter than Johnson and a half foot shorter than Bolt — hugged the inside line of Lane 6 as he rounded the curve.
+It was over after that.
+When Lyles hit the straightaway, two body lengths separated him and Bednarek in Lane 5.
+When Lyles hit the finish line, the gap between him and second place was three full strides.

-“That’s definitely the start of my life,” said Lyles, still on Cloud Nine hours after the race.
-“And it’s only gonna get faster.”
+“That’s definitely the start of my life,” Lyles said of his first 100 meters.

 AP Sports Writer Pat Graham contributed to this report.